 2-year 5-year 10-year

-Buy-and-hold risk premia 0.04 0.37 0.67
+Buy-and-hold risk premia 0.11 0.35 0.58

-Daily changes (bp) 0 -1 -2
+Daily changes (bp) -5 -3 -1

 With a long-term perspective, it appears that the buy-and-hold risk premia on long-term Treasuries are quite high (see the right-hand side graph).
-This may not come as a surprise with some inflationary risks remaining and most days a strong positive correlation between the price of bonds and equities.
+This may not come as a surprise with some inflationary risks remaining and most days - when there is no financial crisis! - a strong positive correlation between the price of bonds and equities.
 Yet, since the beginning of Fed's Quantitative Easing in 2010, there has been only two episodes where the buy-and-hold risk premia on 10-year US Treasuries have been significantly positive: the 2013 "taper tantrum" and the 2021 "reflation trade" episodes where investors introduced large short positions in Treasuries.
 Both time, these relatively high short positions and positive risk premia proved unsustainable and risk premia came back later on negative territory.

-Looking forward, changing buy-and-hold risk premia should continue to introduce a lot of volatility in the US Treasuries markets.
+Looking forward, changing buy-and-hold risk premia should introduce a lot of volatility in the US Treasuries markets.
 On the one hand, there is still an excess demand for long-term Treasuries and, we believe, a tendency for risk premia to go back on negative territory as soon as inflationary risks recede (and negative betas come back!).
 On the other hand, the market will have in the future to absorb a larger supply with the Fed starting to cut its holding of bonds ("Quantitative Tightening").
 This may push many investors to introduce again large short positions in the belief that long-term rates are now on a structural upward trend.